SkyrimScripting/SKSE_Templates/README.md

 > Templates of SKSE projects for Skyrim

+_Follow links to templates below.
+Each one is in a separate "[Template](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template)" GitHub repository._

 ## "Hello, world!"

 This [Hello, world!](https://github.com/SkyrimScripting/SKSE_Template_HelloWorld) template is as simple as templates get!